St. Matthew's Evangelical Lutheran Church

 Rev. Haerle served until May 1, 1927.
 His successor was Rev. Adolph Rink of Clara City.
 Rev. Rink was installed by Rev. Mueller of Bismarck Township.
 The present parsonage was built in 1927.
 A section of the old parsonage was moved onto the church grounds, northeast corner of the parking lot, where it served as a place for religious instruction until 1969.
 The building committee for the parsonage was Mr. Carl Klug, William Penk, Otto Doerr, William Schwartz and Fred Brede.

+In 1930, the church became a member of the American Lutheran Church (ALC) with the merger of the Ohio, Buffalo, and Iowa Synods.
 On January 7, 1935, the congregation voted to have services in English once a month on the last Sunday of the month.
 The 50th anniversary of the church was observed on September 15, 1935.
 Guest speakers were Rev. Herbert Brede, son of the congregation, and Rev. Max von Fischer.
 The church roof was re-shingled in October of 1936.
 Rev. Rink served until May 1, 1936.

 Rev. G. Bents of Almena, Wisconsin, was called on June 10, 1936.
 Rev. Mueller, assisted by Rev. Striepe, installed Pastor Bents.
 The church was equipped with electric lights and redecorated in October 1937.
 During the pastorate of Rev. Bents, Bible School was held for a six-week period each year and most of the children in confirmation continued to attend public school after their two full years of instruction.
 Rev. Bents served the congregation until September 1943.